Phone : (800) 256-0935 Fax: (903) 786-8211

 Texas Water Development Board (TWDB) measures a selected number of wells across all the major and minor aquifer of the State of Texas.
 TWDB uses the data collected from the wells to develop Groundwater Availability Models for each aquifer.
 In the District area, TWDB measures 16 wells across the two counties.
 Increasing the number of monitoring wells is essential to better understand the aquifers and gain insights on the impacts of water levels due to pumping in a specific area.

-Two main benefits for well owners who are considering adding them well to the District’s well monitoring program are a more accurate reading of water levels at their location and a better understanding of how pumping in and around the District impacts their wells.
+Two main benefits for well owners who are considering adding their well to the District’s well monitoring program are: a more accurate reading of water levels at their location and a better understanding of how pumping in and around the District impacts their wells.

 Trinity Aquifer